 Of course, these experiments are partially artificial since in practice, an adversary who can profile the leakages will generally use the templates based on the joint distribution only.
-However, together with [19], they show that an information theoretic analysis provides an objective evaluation of the quality of a countermeasure against the "best-available" template adversaries in the DPA setting.
-Consequently, these results emphasize that such an analysis is an important part in the evaluation of side-channel countermeasures.
-Eventually, our analysis also confirms the conclusions of [12], showing that resistance against sufficiently profiled template attacks cannot be achieved by masking only.
+At least, this is the best strategy if the adversary has enough data and time to profile the multivariate leakage pdf.
+However, our results confirm that an information theoretic analysis provides an objective evaluation of the quality of a countermeasure against the "best-available" template adversaries in the DPA setting.
+Hence, they emphasize that such an analysis is an important part in the evaluation of side-channel countermeasures.
+Also, these results lead to the same conclusions as [14], and show that resistance against sufficiently profiled template attacks cannot be achieved by masking only.